This post jointly authored by: Risa Kaufman, Columbia Human Rights Institute, and David Udell, National Center for Access to Justice

 The Consultation, the first held between U.S. government officials and civil society experts on access to justice indicators, is a step towards U.S. implementation of Goal 16 of the 2030 Sustainable Development Goals, or SDGs.
 It was organized jointly by the Columbia Law School Human Rights Institute and the National Center for Access to Justice at Fordham Law School, and hosted by the Open Society Foundations in Washington, D.C.

 Participating in the Consultation were thirty officials from fifteen agencies in the White House Legal Aid Interagency Roundtable (WH-LAIR), as well as thirty access to justice experts from the academic and nonprofit communities.
 The event is described in the Justice Blog: The White House Legal Aid Interagency Roundtable and Goal 16 – One Year On.

-The recommended indicators contributed by the civil society experts are downloadable here.
+The recommended indicators contributed by the civil society experts are downloadable, as of Dec.
+1, 2016, here.
 These indicators are a new resource for all who are interested in developing ideas for tracking data on access to justice.